-The FWF algorithm is also 3-competitive.
+The FWF algorithm also has a competitive ratio of 3.
 Consider the first phase, i.e., the first consecutive input subsequence containing three distinct page references.
 Clearly, FWF does not operate a flush.
 Now, consider the subsequent phase.
 In this phase, there can be at most one flush and hence, three page faults.
 Similarly, in every subsequent phase, there can be at most one flush and three page faults.
 From this observation, the proof follows like in the FIFO case, again including the worst-case input sequence for the FIFO algorithm.